drone/docs/content/install/integrations/stash.md

 # Service Account

-Drone users `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with oauth token.
+Drone uses `git+https` to clone repositories, however, Bitbucket Server does not currently support cloning repositories with oauth token.
 To work around this limitation, you must create a service account and provide the username and password to Drone.
 This service account will be used to authenticate and clone private repositories.

 # Registration